ktpham04/labs/lab7.md

 ## Step 4: Fix the code
-Given the following code, we must change the last code
+Given the following code, we must change the last code To change the code, we must use the command: `vim ListExamples.java <enter>` which takes our terminal to vim and lets us to edit.
+In Vim, we used the keys: `<i>` to enter insert mode and `<h><h>...<h>` to go from the start of the page to the last while loop towards the end of the page within the ListExamples.java file.
 ```
 while (index2 < list2.size()) {
 result.add(list2.get (index2)) ;